Code-Institute-Submissions/milestone-project-92/README.md

    1. A returning visitor’s purpose for visiting Joseph Gagner’s website would be to download the California release form required to start their training.
       - This is easily accomplished via a download icon from the footer, which is repeated on every page of the site.

+## Deployment to Github Pages
+The project was deployed to GitHub Pages using the following steps...

+1. Log in to GitHub and locate your GitHub Repository.
+For this particular project the name is **milestone-project-1**.
+2. At the top of the Repository, find the "Settings" button and select it.
+3. Scroll down the Settings page and find "GitHub Pages" section.
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. The page should automatically refresh but if it doesn't, refresh the page.
+6. Scroll back down through the page to the same section and find a published site link.

 ## Credits

 ### Code